Waxo/sound-parameters-extractor/README.md

 Use it on the deltaParameters to have the delta delta.

 ###### `deltaCustomAllSignal(acousticVectors)` and `deltaDeltaCustomAllSignal(acousticVectors)`
-Use a taylor decomposition to estimate the first and second derivative.
+Use a Taylor decomposition to estimate the first and second derivative.
 The delta delta are computed on the acoustic vector (and not the deltas) to minimize the approximation.

 ##### FFT Modulus